-Your resume is a document that summarizes your skills and experience, but you to go a little further to catch the eye of potential employers.
+Your resume is a document that summarizes your skills and experience, but you need to go a little further to catch the eye of potential employers.
 Your personality, what you are passionate about, and the specific value you will bring to the potential employer at the job you are applying for are all essential elements of your resume.
 You can tie these elements into your resume personal branding statement.

 Your personal branding statement can contain the same ideas of what you have to offer to the working world, but may need to be altered for each job you are applying to.
 Your personal branding statement should be placed under towards the beginning of your resume, under your contact details.
 Here are some things to think about when you are creating your personal branding statement for your resume: